qlik-oss/core-website/docs/use-cases/use-case-custom-analytics/README.md

 * As an end-user I want to be able to use a UI tailored for my needs so I can quickly find the insights I need.
 * As an end-user I want to be able to stay logged in so that I can access the portal conveniently.

-## Assumptions/scope
+## Assumptions/Scope

 * Initially, all users need to be logged in to use the portal.
-* Deployed on-prem and/or cloud (aws, digitalocean, etc.) with very little differences.
+* Deployed on-prem and/or cloud (AWS, DigitalOcean, etc.) with very little differences.
 * The scaling will be done manually with the help of scripts and will depend on the anticipated traffic.
 * The data set (no dynamic data reduction) is the same for every end-user.
 * The data reload is usually every quarter when FDA releases them.